BurdetteLamar/RubyTest/examples/github/tester_tour/md_files/WebUi.md

 Notes:

-- The test second defines:
+- The test first defines:
   - `label_to_create`, a variable to  house data for creating a label.
   - `label_created`, a variable that will house the data for the created label, including new values for `:id` and `:url`.
 - In section `Create`:
-  - `create!`, a method that second deletes the label if it exists, then creates the label.
+  - `create!`, a method that first deletes the label if it exists, then creates the label.
 (Method `:create`, without the exclamation point, would fail if the label exists.)
   - `:create_return_correct` and `:created_correctly`, symbols that are _verdict identifiers_.
 A verdict identifier appears in each verdict method call.
   - `Label.verdict_equal?`,  a method that verifies that the returned label data is correct.
   - `label_returned.verdict_read_and_verify?`, a method that verifies that the label was correctly created in GitHub.